.

 Tubular-pneumatic action

-In 1915, the Jardine organ was rebuilt with tubular-pneumatic action by Eifert & Stoehr of Steinway, L.I.
-The following specifications were recorded (Nov.
+In 1915, Eifert & Stoehr of Steinway, L.I., built a new organ with tubular-pneumatic action.
+In the 1950s, the tubular-pneumatic chests were discarded in the 1950s and replaced with Klann direct-electric chests.
+The following specification was recorded (Nov.
 4, 1972) in an "Organ Notebook" by Charles Scharpenger, an organ serviceman in the area.
 Scharpenger noted that the organ was divided and had a detached console.
-The status of this organ is unknown.

 Great Organ (Manual I) – 58 notes